betterscientificsoftware/bssw.io/Articles/Blog/TestForkedWorfklow.md

 This is just a simple file added as a fake blog post to test forked workflow.

-It would be nice if I spell checked phurst.
+It would be nice if I spell checked first.

 How do we spell check markdown?